GloverDonovan/webdev-bootcamp/reference/css-style.rst

 ..
 Note::

     For very large and complex sites, excessively repeating common declarations can lead to a lot of redundancy and CSS bloat.
-In those cases you can get better performance with some presentational classes if it leads to a significantly lighter style sheet.
-E.g. it can speed up a site considerably to specify column widths with a class in a few dozen HTML templates than to repeat the same width, float, and margin declarations a thousand times in CSS.
-We don't have many sites operating on the kind of scale that warrants that approach, but there are always exceptions.
+In these cases, you can get better performance with some presentational classes if it leads to a significantly lighter style sheet.
+For example, it can speed up a site considerably to specify column widths with a class in a few dozen HTML templates than to repeat the same width, float, and margin declarations a thousand times in CSS.
+We don't have many sites operating on the kind of scale that warrants such an approach, but there are always exceptions.

-Names should be as short as possible and as long as necessary.
+Names should be as short as possible and as long as necessary. ``.prime-nav`` is better than ``.primary-navigation``, but ``.article-author`` is better than ``.art-auth``.
 Clarity is key.
-E.g. ``.prime-nav`` is better than ``.primary-navigation``, but ``.article-author`` is better than ``.art-auth``.

 Avoid overly abstract names that require a cheat sheet to understand.

 | **Bad:** ``.color12``, ``.r2-c6``, ``.v``
+|

 Names should be all lower case, no camelcase.

 | **Bad:** ``.badClassName``, **Better:** ``.betterclassname``
+|

 Separate words with hyphens, not underscores.

 | **Bad:** ``.bad_class_name``, **Best:** ``.best-class-name``
+|

-Use US English spellings (sorry, rest of the world).
-CSS itself follows US English so it's inconsistent to mix standard spellings like ``color: #000;`` with classes like ``.colour-picker``.
+Always use the American English spellings.
+It's inconsistent to mix standard spellings like ``color: #000;`` with classes like ``.colour-picker``.
+CSS itself follows American English.

 Style sheet organization